What is a Postnuptial Agreement?

 Postnuptial agreements are contracts that couples may enter after their marriage in order to address certain important matters, such as alimony or division of property and debt; however, post-nuptial agreements cannot address issues like child support or custody.
 Choosing to include such stipulations can result in a voided agreement that cannot hold up in court.
 Issues relating to child custody and support must be determined by what is in the best interests of the children, so keep these issues out of your agreement.

-If you have children from a previous marriage and your spouse does not adopt them, a postnuptial agreement can help ensure that your children are provided for should you and your spouse divorce or separate.
+If you have children from a previous marriage, a postnuptial agreement can help ensure that your children are provided for should you and your spouse divorce or separate.

 Identifying Marital and Separate Property